A guide to linking and cohesion in IELTS writing.

 One of the most important skills for getting a good score in the IELTS writing exam, is the way cohesive devices or linking devices are used.
-In the marking criteria for task 2 essays and Writing task 1 reports, Coherence and Cohesion accounts for 25% of your marks, therefore it is important to have an essay that flows naturally and is easy for the reader to understand.
+In the marking criteria for task 2 essays and Writing task 1 reports, Coherence and Cohesion accounts for 25% of your marks.
+So it is important to have an essay that flows naturally and is easy for the reader to understand.
 A key component of this is cohesive devices, however, use them correctly and sparingly.

 In this lesson we will look at: